-Yesterday in our blog we talked about UK accents and how choosing a voice over artist with an accent can amplify your message and resonate with your audience.
+Yesterday in our blog, we talked about UK accents and how choosing a voice over artist with an accent can amplify your message and resonate with your audience.
 Today we tell you how this can be achieved.

-Regional stereotypes dominate all aspects of daily life and therefore hearing a certain regional accent can conjure up connotations both positive and negative in the listener’s brain.
+Regional stereotypes dominate all aspects of daily life and, therefore, hearing a certain regional accent can conjure up connotations both positive and negative in the listener’s brain.

 After all, how can we make an assumption about someone from a part of the country we haven’t ever visited or know anything about?
-Of course television, cinema and cultural rivalries can contribute, but essentially something about someone who speaks with an Irish lilt seems “comforting” without ever having met them.
+Of course television, cinema, and cultural rivalries can contribute, but essentially something about someone who speaks with an Irish lilt seems “comforting” without ever having met them.

 Respondents in the BBC survey about attitudes to accents also indicated a preference for accents relatively local to them: Scots said they loved Ewan McGregor’s Perthshire accent; the English found Hugh Grant’s voice the most attractive; people in Wales preferred listening to the Welsh accent of actor Richard Burton and BBC radio presenter Huw Edwards; while those in Northern Ireland found Terry Wogan’s Irish accent irresistible.

-Airline passengers on the other-hand would feel uncomfortable if the pilot had a Brummie twang (UK Birmingham accent), and (perhaps not surprisingly) 81% said they would feel most reassured by a pilot with a classic “RP English” accent – associated with leadership and intelligence.
+Airline passengers on the other hand would feel uncomfortable if the pilot had a Brummie twang, and, perhaps not surprisingly, 81% said they would feel most reassured by a pilot with a classic “RP English” accent, as this is associated with leadership and intelligence.
 Edinburgh (72%) and Newcastle (65%) accents rank as the most “soothing” in the UK.

-It’s important to think about the pre-conceptions the voice over immediately conveys to your audience.
-And choosing the right UK English accent for your project will positively change the effectiveness of your message and influence your audience’s affiliation with your business.
+It’s important to think about the preconceptions the voice over immediately conveys to your audience.
+Choosing the right UK English accent for your project will positively change the effectiveness of your message and influence your audience’s affiliation with your business.